 Creatures of Light

-Explore the extraordinary organisms that produce light, from the flickering fireflies found in backyards around the world to the alien-like deep-sea fishes and other fantastic creatures that illuminate the perpetually dark depths of the oceans.
+Visitors explored the extraordinary organisms that produce light, from the flickering fireflies found in backyards around the world to the alien-like deep-sea fishes and other fantastic creatures that illuminate the perpetually dark depths of the oceans.

 Rare among organisms that live on land, the ability to glow—that is, generate light through a chemical reaction—is much more common in the ocean, where up to 90% of animals at depths below 700 meters are bioluminescent and where scientists continue to discover bizarre new bioluminescent species.
 Like the crystal jelly, whose glow led to a revolution in cell biology, these deep-ocean animals may hold important clues to essential questions.
 Scientists are in a race against time as marine habitats are increasingly threatened by pollution, overfishing, and global climate change.

-- A Mysterious Cave invites visitors to peer into New Zealand’s Waitomo cave system to watch a fantastic spectacle of sticky “fishing lines” strung by bioluminescent larval gnats, known as glowworms, to trap prey.
+- A Mysterious Cave invited visitors to peer into New Zealand’s Waitomo cave system to watch a fantastic spectacle of sticky “fishing lines” strung by bioluminescent larval gnats, known as glowworms, to trap prey.

-- Night Dive features a large-scale, day-and-night interactive image of the Cayman Islands’ Bloody Bay Wall, a species-rich coral wall that is home to many bioluminescent and biofluorescent animals.
+- Night Dive featured a large-scale, day-and-night interactive image of the Cayman Islands’ Bloody Bay Wall, a species-rich coral wall that is home to many bioluminescent and biofluorescent animals.
 The latter only glow brilliant green, red, and orange when exposed to certain wavelengths of light.